 However, it is important to remember Chinese sorghum demand never disappeared.
-It contracted somewhat due to falling corn prices in the country, but a significant portion of the price decline can be attributinternational sales is an accomplishment of which sor- ed to growing conditions that led to a national yield record and a predictably large crop.
+It contracted somewhat due to falling corn prices in the country, but a significant portion of the price decline can be attributrecord and a predictably large crop.
 Price declines The impact at the farm level has been significant.
 To sting regardless of the underlying causes, so to reduce the likelihood of a reoccurrence, producers should be on the lookout for opportunities to lock profit (and also protect equity).